Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 (Motivation is the next level of the game.
 Right now let's assume that's a given, but we'll cover that in the second part of the series.)

+*time discounting is the more general mechanism by which stress and tiredness acts on ability to settle down and study.
+More stress means lower time horizon and higher discounting meaning less motivation for long-term investments (like studying generally is).
+Ways to diminish this effect including making studying an activity with very small time delay of payoff, as well as reducing stress by streamlining otehr activities.
+The second part fits here, the first part fits in the second section.

 ### My Experience
 Do I have these foundations?

 A year ago, not necessarily.
 Right now, yes!
 We have increased state capacity, by a lot.

 1.  a human needs a set of foundations to sustain itself and generate enough slack that can be reinvested into education and skills practice.
-These two are seperate but connected.
+These two are seperate but connected. motivation is the causal mechanism of this: stress means less motivation to invest in the future, and more motivation to fix things now.

 I have been a resource cursed person.
-Finding early and middle education easy is not naturaly amenable to developing functioning governing institutions. (legacy businesses that do not or can not innovate)
+Finding early and middle education easy is not naturaly amenable to developing functioning governing institutions.
+But rent-seeking is not a sustainable mode of operation, and I am working on reinvent myself to be good at the tasks I am asked to perform today, and stay competitive.

 What things have I accumulated since last year?

 - ability to make food (causes a lot less stress now) == stability, reduced reliance on aid

-- a stable sleep routine (pharmaceutically assisted) == stable, planned maintenance for uptime
+- a stable sleep routine (pharmaceutically assisted) == stable, planned maintenance for uptime -> we fixed it my temporarily going on sleep meds, for a couple of months, and coming off them.
 - ability to maintain a comfortable working space (hygiene and maintanence) == stable, ongoing maintenance of hard infrastructure for reliability

-- ability to live with others (how to interact with them) == basic diplomacy, not cause problems
+- ability to live with others (how to interact with them)

-- friends to help me with being emotionally regulated and available to study == state governing capacity, slack
+- friends to help me with being emotionally regulated and available to study - reducing bad emotional variance. == disaster management capacity

 - a better general direction in terms of awareness of skills and working roles.
-Models like Anson Yu, etc. == beginning state capacity, consensus on what they want to do
+Models like Anson Yu, Hudzah, and friends like Yoyo and Fish

-- better at feeling comfortable in public and in presentations (grooming, clothes) == ability to negotiate and trade
+- better at feeling comfortable in public and in presentations (grooming, clothes) - ability to negotiate and trade with the wider world
-- financial clarity and security (family situation finally becoming stable and me being aware of it) == balanced, stable, plannable budget
+- financial clarity and security (family situation finally becoming stable and me being aware of it)